discordjs/guide/guide/popular-topics/threads.md

 ## Public and private threads

 Public threads are viewable by everyone who can view the parent channel of the thread.
-Public threads can be created with the <DocsLink path="class/ThreadManager?scrollTo=create" /> method.
+Public threads can be created with the <DocsLink path="class/ThreadManager?scrollTo=create" type="method" /> method.

 <!-- eslint-skip -->